Ted Ewing

 Ted Ewing (June 3, 1932 – October 16, 2015) was an American politician.
 He served as a Republican member for the 74th district of the Florida House of Representatives.

 Life and career

 Ewing was born in Detroit, Michigan.
 He attended Notre Dame University and Wayne State University.

-In 1976, Ewing was elected to represent the 74th district of the Florida House of Representatives, succeeding Robert M. Johnson.
-He served until 1982, when he was succeeded by Fred R. Dudley.
+In 1976, Ewing was elected to represent the 74th district of the Florida House of Representatives, succeeding Bob Johnson.
+He served until 1982, when he was succeeded by Fred Dudley.

 Ewing died on October 16, 2015, at the age of 83.